dairycultist/PaperspaceStableDiffusion/README.md

 export ACCELERATE="True"
 ```

+If you want to use the WebUI API (you can see the endpoints by adding `/docs` to the end of WebUI links), add `--api` to `COMMANDLINE_ARGS`.

+If you want to be able to configure extensions within the WebUI when `--share` is enabled, add `--enable-insecure-extension-access` to `COMMANDLINE_ARGS`.

 ### Set up venv

 Venv allows for persistent storage (we install stuff here so it is kept installed in venv).